Get

 Cat owners sometimes forget that their cute furry friends are natural predators with an instinctive desire to hunt prey.
 Some believe this predatory instinct is tied to the chattering sound.

-According to the theory, the rapid vibration of the jaw is an involuntary mechanism that enables the cat to achieve a fast kill, which they cannot replicate with a voluntary action.
-Once they hold the prey’s neck between their teeth, their jaw rapidly vibrates and severs the spinal cord, delivering a swift death.
+According to the theory, the rapid vibration of the jaw is an involuntary predatory motor pattern that may help prepare the cat for a killing bite, which they cannot replicate with a voluntary action.
+Once they hold the prey’s neck between their teeth, cats typically deliver a precise bite to the cervical region to damage the spinal cord, delivering a swift death.

 3. Expressing Frustration

-Have you noticed how a cat almost always makes a chattering sound when viewing animals through the window?
+Have you noticed how a cat often makes a chattering sound when viewing animals through the window?
 Some believe they could be expressing frustration because they can’t reach the animal through the glass.

-Initial excitement at enjoying a kill can quickly turn into frustration.
+Initial excitement at the sight of potential prey can quickly turn into frustration.
 It is easy to see why the cat is irritated when their prey is so close they can almost taste it.

 cat watching bird